So, what’s involved in gaining the NVQ/SVQ qualification?

 Step 5 – Observations

-During on-site observations, your work and any discussions/questioning will be recorded via video as this gives the strongest evidence for your portfolio.
+Observations dates will be agreed between you, your Office Point of Contact and myself.
+During on-site observations, your work and any discussions/questioning will be recorded via video (where possible) as this gives the strongest evidence for your portfolio.
 Please ensure that any site I am to visit you on is aware of this, as some sites may be sensitive to photography.

 Step 6 – Recorded Discussion